ckdols/SP2019_NMDD_1001_L03/WEEK01_Jan16.md

 * SquareSpace

 **Read & Respond:**
+Post response to your blog....

-[The Medium Is the Message](http://www.chesterdols.com/wp-content/uploads/2018/09/mediummessage_mcluhan.pdf) Respond to the reading and post to your blog.
+[The Medium Is the Message](http://www.chesterdols.com/wp-content/uploads/2018/09/mediummessage_mcluhan.pdf)

 * What thoughts or issues did you have with anything he may have said?
 Do you agree or disagree?
 How do his theories relate to current _new media_?
 (150 words.)
 * Choose an artist, designer, or project.
 Think critically about their chosen media.
 Explain why they do (or do not) use the appropriate media/medium for their work.
 (500 words at least…….)